Ski: 2020-2021 J Skis Hotshot, 183 cm

 This is one of the most noticeable changes while looking at the two skis.
 In my eyes, the Hotshot looks a bit like a narrower version of the current J Skis Friend.
 Compared to the Metal, the Hotshot’s tips look a bit more tapered with a longer “straight” section in the shovel, which seems like it could be one of the bigger factors in terms of making the Hotshot easier to pivot in fresh snow vs. the Metal.
 On the flip side, the Hotshot’s tail looks a bit less tapered than the Metal’s, or at least the Hotshot’s tail doesn’t taper to as much of a point, which we think could help improve edge hold on very firm snow.

 The rocker profile of the Hotshot isn’t super different vs. the Metal.
-They both have very deep tip rocker lines for ~106mm-wide skis, but those tip rocker lines are pretty subtle and low-slung until you get close to the tips of the skis.
+They both have very deep tip rocker lines for ~106mm-wide skis, but those tip rocker lines are pretty low-slung until you get close to the tips of the skis.
 The tail rocker lines of both skis are much shallower than their tip rocker lines, but they both have twinned tails.
 The rocker profile of the Hotshot is pretty similar to the new J Skis Slacker, with the Hotshot having a slightly shallower tip rocker line.

 Compared to the rest of the market, the Hotshot has deeper rocker lines than many similarly wide skis, especially compared to most metal-laminate skis, though the Hotshot’s tail rocker line is a bit shallower than some of the freestyle-oriented skis in this class.